 Classroom and school-wide policies and programs promote character education, good citizenship and the core values of respect, trustworthiness, responsibility, caring, and fairness.
 Our school motto is, "J.X.
-Wilson School is a Caring and Considerate Community," There is a school-wide, systematic program in place that acknowledges and rewards positive behavior choices.
-Indeed, at JX we strive to provide positive feedback and acknowledgement to students for things that they're doing right four times as often as we provide corrective or negative feedback.
+Wilson School is a Caring and Considerate Community," There is a school-wide program in place that acknowledges and rewards positive behavior choices.
+Indeed, at JX we strive to provide frequent positive feedback and acknowledgement to students for things that they're doing right.